Why Are Kind Words So Important In Marriages? How Married Couples and Families Can Benefit

 The researchers additionally noted that people who engaged in more “random” acts of kindness, like surprising a friend with a small gift after a tough day, tended to be happier than those who engaged in more formal, structured acts of kindness, like volunteering for a local nonprofit every week.

 Applied to a marriage, these results speak to the value of small, daily acts of kindness.
 You might stop by the store to pick up your spouse’s favorite treat on the way home from work, or surprise them with a fun outing on a weekday night.
 These displays of kindness remind your partner that you’re thinking about them, and can also enrich your marriage with moments of spontaneity and sweetness.
+Small positive comments, such as praising your spouse’s efforts, can contribute to a healthier relationship.

 If you speak to a therapist about the value of kind words, they may bring up the concept of the five “love languages”: acts of service, receiving gifts, quality time, physical touch, and words of affirmation.
+Understanding love languages can help couples communicate affection in a meaningful way.
 By understanding how your partner prefers to receive love, you can show affection in a way that aligns with their needs.
+You can speak words of appreciation and affirmation to strengthen your connection.

 On the topic of kindness, words of affirmation are especially important for married couples.
 Regardless of which love languages resonate most with you and your partner, the framework of love languages is a reminder that words carry weight.
 When chosen and arranged carefully, kind words can be used to show both affection and appreciation.